Available for Download as a PDF here.

 Elective Courses in other Specialties that are “Highly Recommended”:

-For students interested in the private practice of real estate, the Center highly recommends the following courses; Corporations; Wills, Trusts & Future Interests; Federal Income Tax: Individual; Secured Transactions; Bankruptcy; and Securities Regulation
+For students interested in the private practice of real estate, the Center highly recommends the following courses: Commercial Law; Corporations; Wills, Trusts & Future Interests; Federal Income Tax: Individual; Secured Transactions; Bankruptcy; and Securities Regulation

 Non-Classroom Educational Work

-Harlan Scholars are offered an opportunity to participate in the Center’s non-classroom activities, such as public lectures, workshops, and CLE programs.
+Harlan Scholars are offered an opportunity to participate in the Center’s non-classroom activities, such as public lectures, workshops, CLE programs, and Rooftops Project events and programs.
 Check out our Events page for details.

 Harlan Scholars affiliated with the Center for Real Estate Studies will be members of the New York Law School Law Review and will comply with all of the relevant requirements of that program.